coastalwhite/reevesdotnl/src/md-texts/gondwana.md

 satellite gravimetry only since about 1997, that has been key to this new understanding.
 The continental margins formed in the process - and the rifts that have penetrated but not separated the present-day continents - are of immense economic importance.
-The links below lead to a large resource of information from the principles of global tectonics by way of graphic animations and published texts to the latest pre-publication research ideas.
+The links above lead to a large resource of information from the principles of global tectonics by way of graphic animations and published texts to the latest pre-publication research ideas.

+*Last update: 2021 June 25*